oriandra/AGL-FE-CAT-HOMEWORK/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Please Run 'npm install' to install all dependencies
 *** You’ll need to have Node 8.10.0 or later on your local development machine

 ## Available Scripts